substain/TalkieTalkie/README.md

 ### SlideAnimation
 These nodes define how a slide is progressed and how changes within a slide are animated.
 The `targetNodes` property specifies which nodes are affected by the animation.
 If this property is empty, the SlideAnimation's parent node will be used as the target for the animation.

-### SlideHelper and SlideContext
+### TTSlideHelper and SlideContext
-**SlideHelper** is an autoload used for globally accessing the current state and main components of the presentation.
+**TTSlideHelper** is an autoload used for globally accessing the current state and main components of the presentation.
 It provides access to the **SlideContext** which holds context-specific information such as the Camera2D in 2D presentations.

 ### UI
 The UI contains the following components: